 In light of these findings, decision makers may rely on non-compensatory decision strategies in affect-rich choices to adapt to the possibly reduced availability of cognitive resources.
 Importantly, in previous strategy classification analyses, a marked proportion of participants used a compensatory strategy even in affect-rich choice (e.g., up to 30% in Pachur et al., 2014).
 As such, one way of testing whether increased use of non-compensatory strategy in affect-rich choice is due to cognitive constraints is to introduce further constraints.
 The present study sought to test this possibility by examining whether adding a further constraint, time pressure, amplifies the difference in decision behavior in affect-rich choice.
 Time pressure is assumed to constrain decision-making by increasing stress, thereby reducing available cognitive resources (Maule & Hockey, 1993; Na, 2021; Payne et al., 1988, 1996; Rieskamp & Hoffrage, 2008; Sweller, 1994; Wickens, 1992; Wright, 1974).
-Comparing four types of cognitive load manipulations, Deck et al. (2021) found that time pressure produced comparable decreases in task performance as a variety of dual task manipulations (simultaneous number memorization task, visual pattern task, and an auditory recall task).
+Comparing four types of cognitive load manipulations, Deck et al. (2021) found that time pressure produced comparable decreases in task performance as a variety of dual-task manipulations (simultaneous number memorization task, visual pattern task, and an auditory recall task).
 In the decision-making literature, several studies have observed that time pressure increases people’s reliance on non-compensatory strategies (e.g., Oh et al., 2016; Payne et al., 1988; Rieskamp & Hoffrage, 2008), reduces attention to probability information, and increases attention to negative outcomes (e.g., Huber & Kunz, 2007; Young et al., 2012).
 Given that the affect gap seems to be due to a greater reliance on a strategy that neglects probability information and focuses on outcome information (Pachur et al., 2014), time pressure might lead to a further amplification of the affect gap.
-Alternatively, if the use of a non-compensatory strategy in affect-rich choice is not primarily driven by increased cognitive constraints, then time pressure could exert an influence on affect-poor choices by leading to increased non-compensatory strategy use under time pressure and thus reduce the affect gap.
+Alternatively, if the use of a non-compensatory strategy in affect-rich choice is not primarily driven by increased cognitive constraints, then time pressure could either not alter the affect gap or even reduce it, by increasing the use of a non-compensatory strategy in affect-poor choice under time pressure.

-In our study, we used a risky choice paradigm (adapted from Pachur et al., 2013, 2014) that contrasts affect-rich (medical lotteries) and affect-poor choice (monetary lotteries) and included a between-subjects time pressure manipulation.
+In our study, we used a risky choice paradigm (adapted from Pachur & Galesic, 2013, Pachur et al., 2014) that contrasts affect-rich choice (between medical lotteries) and affect-poor choice (between monetary lotteries) and included a between-subjects time pressure manipulation.
 In one condition, participants made their decisions without time constraints.
 In the other condition, participants were instructed to make a choice as fast as possible—a common procedure to induce time pressure (e.g., Glöckner & Hodges, 2011; Wu et al., 2022).
 Using a strategy classification approach, we classified participants as following a compensatory expected value (EV) strategy, which predicts that participants would choose the option with the better EV (i.e., the multiplication of a possible loss/gain with its probability of occurring) or the non-compensatory affect heuristic (Finucane et al., 2000), which predicts that participants would choose the option whose worst outcome is associated with the least bad self-reported affect rating, regardless of the outcome’s probability of occurring.
-We expected (i) to replicate the affect-gap, such that in the affect-rich condition there is lower decision quality, higher risk aversion, and greater reliance on the non-compensatory affect heuristic than in the affect-poor condition; and (ii) that, to the extent that the affect gap is driven by cognitive constraints in affect-rich choices, these patterns should be more pronounced under time pressure.
+We expected (i) to replicate the affect-gap, such that in the affect-rich condition there is lower decision quality, higher risk aversion, and more pronounced reliance on the non-compensatory affect heuristic than in the affect-poor condition; and (ii) that, to the extent that the affect gap is driven by cognitive constraints in affect-rich choices, these patterns should be more pronounced under time pressure.

 Method